-"We too make mistakes in initial selection".
+"We also make mistakes in the initial selection"

-Mr. Hoppe, Silicon Valley Bank doesn't want to be a normal bank, what do you specialize in?
+Mr Hoppe, Silicon Valley Bank doesn't want to be a normal bank, what do you specialize in?

 What distinguishes your work from traditional lending?